sbilly/awesome-security/README.md

 - [Rekall](https://github.com/google/rekall) - The Rekall Framework is a completely open collection of tools, implemented in Python under the Apache and GNU General Public License, for the extraction and analysis of digital artifacts computer systems.
 - [LiME](https://github.com/504ensicsLabs/LiME.git) - Linux Memory Extractor
 - [Maigret](https://github.com/soxoj/maigret) - Maigret collect a dossier on a person by username only, checking for accounts on a huge number of sites and gathering all the available information from web pages.
+- [Exiflooter](https://github.com/aydinnyunus/exiflooter) - ExifLooter finds geolocation on all image urls and directories also integrates with OpenStreetMap

 ## Threat Intelligence